Quansight-Labs/quansight-labs-site/posts/2021/10/array-libraries-interoperability.md

 at sea.

-Say we wanted to use a provider library other than NumPy, but with SciPy (or similar) library.
+Say we wanted to use a provider library other than NumPy, but with SciPy (or a similar library).
 After some thought, one may end up choosing either of the following options:

 1. Somehow convert their array/tensors into NumPy arrays,